Girl on the train with dizziness

 Challenging Old Beliefs

-The outcomes from physiotherapy research challenge the belief that conservative methods are only suitable for patients with minor symptoms or that their effects are time-limited.
+The outcomes from this research challenge the belief that conservative methods are only suitable for patients with minor symptoms, or that any one discipline holds the answer on its own.

 Our Most Effective Treatment Approaches